Telesia/matlock_bath_tours/README.md

 Then git push heroku master
 If you created your app within the website rather CLI then need to add as remote respository using: heroku git:remote -a project-name-on-heroku
-Then try git push heroku master again
+Then try git push heroku master again to deploy

+Set Up Automatic Deploy when we push to Github
+- Got to heroku.com admin panel and click on Deploy tab
+- In Deployment method click Github and search for the corresponding repository
+- Click connect
+- Then Enable Automatic Deploys below

 ## Credits